acidstout/json-rest-widget/README.md

 ## Usage
 Copy this plugin to your WordPress plugins folder, activate it and check the widgets section of your theme.
 Add the widget to your sidebar, set a title and enter the URL to the WordPress REST interface of your external server.
+Optionally set the maximum length applied to each entry returned by your external server.

 ## Reference
 See the WordPress REST API at https://developer.wordpress.org/rest-api/reference/ for details.